neo4j/neo4j-go-driver/README.md

 ### Console Logger

 For simplicity, we provide a predefined console logger which can be constructed by `neo4j.ConsoleLogger` function.
-To enable console logger, you need to specify which level you need to enable (`neo4j.ERROR`, `neo4j.WARNING`, `neo4j.INFO` and `neo4j.DEBUG` which are ordered by the level of detail).
+To enable console logger, you need to specify which level you need to enable (`log.ERROR`, `log.WARNING`, `log.INFO` and `log.DEBUG` which are ordered by the level of detail).

 A simple code snippet that will enable console logging is as follows;